banwarp/benton_epi/covid19/03covid19Vignettes.md

 #### Vignette 6: All simulation trajectories.
 Thanks to [Jae S Choi](https://github.com/jae0/adapt) for the design of these plots.
 I liked the way they looked so I developed something similar for my code.
-Suppose that instead of plot the point-in-time median and spread of the simulation trajectories, you want to plot all trajectories.
+Suppose that instead of ploting the point-in-time median and spread of the simulation trajectories, you want to plot all trajectories.
 You can use the following code:
 ```
 r7 <- covidWrapper(simID="allTraj",
                    allTraj = TRUE,